-Following on the success of the business model of the last meeting, the 44th General Council will use a similar model with the following key concepts:
+Following on the success of the business model of the last meeting, the 44th General Council will use a similar model but will be an entirely virtual event taking place over six months from February through July 2022 with the following key concepts:

 - Pre-GC conversations: Conversations are encouraged across the church featuring topics that may be of interest to the whole.
 These conversations may lead to proposals to regional councils, or they may serve as an important end in themselves as conversations the church wishes to hold.
 Conversations that end in proposals to regional councils are encouraged to be submitted to the regions in 2020 so listening/learning can begin on proposals to GC44 early in 2021.